gianvitocaleca/ingsw2022-AM44/README.md

 |:-----------------|:--------------|:---------------------|:---------------:|
 |   model (Global Package)   | 97%  | 91% | 91% |
 | controller (Global Package)  | 85% | 83% | 82% |

+Launching the game
+The game can be launched from a terminal.
+Both the Client and the Server can be launched from the same JAR.

+Server
+The Server can be launched using the following command

+java -jar AM44.jar -server -port <port>
+The parameter -port represents the port used by the server.
+If omitted, the port is 1337.

+Client - CLI
+The Client can be launched with a CLI interface using the following command

+java -jar AM44.jar -client <address> -port <port>
+The parameters -port represents the port of the server

+Client - GUI
+The Server can be launched using the following command

+java -jar AM44.jar -client <address> -port <port> -gui -scale <scale>
+The parameter -scale is used to better fit the game to your screen.

+Note: if <port> and <address> are omitted, the client the port is 1337 and IP is 127.0.0.1